Go Back Up

 • Your employer drops your current coverage

-• You quit or were fired from a job where you had coverage
+• You quit, or your employer fired you from a job where you had coverage

 • You experienced a reduction in work hours that caused you to lose your job-based coverage